knthompson26/healthdis/README.md

 **Demo**

-`/simulated_example/` provides a demo of how to run the code using simulated data - See README in this folder to run code demo.
+`/simulated_example/` provides a demo of how to run the code using simulated data - see the README in this folder to run code demo.

 **Data Prep**